 For lunch we stopped at Dairy Queen.
 Then we visited Makoshika State Park.
 When we arrived, the visitor’s center was closed for lunch, so we drove into the park on the steep dirt road and did a bit of exploring.
 After getting acquainted with the Montana landscape, we headed back to the visitor’s center to learn about the natural history of the area.

 We piled back into Becky and hit the road for North Dakota.
-Marlaina was driving.
-If you know Marlaina, you know that she is a very cautious driver.
+Niner was driving.
+If you know Niner, you know that she is a very cautious driver.
 The fact that she never had a moving violation was a point of great pride for her… keyword, WAS.
-On that stretch of Montana highway, the speed limit was 80 and Marlaina was driving 82 and she was pulled over.
+On that stretch of Montana highway, the speed limit was 80 and Niner was driving 82 and she was pulled over.
 We suspect that the officer was bored and thought it would be fun to issue a ticket to a car full of Californians.
 When the officer said that the ticket could be paid on the spot, we all held our breath and were all relieved when he said it would be $45.
-That’s chump change compared to a speeding ticket in California, but regardless, Marlaina was not happy that her flawless driving record was no more.
+That’s chump change compared to a speeding ticket in California, but regardless, Niner was not happy that her flawless driving record was no more.

 Driving at exactly the speed limit, we said bye to Montana and hello to North Dakota!